jaffaszt/openshift101-new/workshop/README.md

 # Login to IBMCLOUD and your Openshift cluster

-1. On the Terminal (at the right side of the screen) log in to the IBM Cloud CLI: `ibmcloud login -a cloud.ibm.com -r eu-gb -g default`.
+1. On the Terminal (at the right side of the screen) log in to the IBM Cloud CLI: `ibmcloud login -a cloud.ibm.com -r eu-gb`
 2. Enter your IBM Cloud credentials when prompted.
   **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.